Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

 • General Biology I Lecture and Lab: BIL 150 and 151.
-Students with Biology AP scores of 5 (IB HL score of 7), should take BIL 255.
+Students with Biology AP scores of 5 (IB HL score of 7), should take Cellular and Molecular Biology (BIL 255).

-• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test); take a more advanced math course such as MSC 204 (Environmental Statistics), GSC 111 (Earth Systems), or a class toward a cognate.
+• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test); take a more advanced math course such as Environmental Statistics (MSC 204), Foundations of Computational Marine Science (MSC 203), Earth Systems (GSC 111), or a class toward a cognate.
+See cognates.

-• Consider taking an elective towards an Arts & Humanities cognate if you received credit for WRS 105 and ENG/WRS 106 or 107.
+• Consider taking The Earth System (GSC 110), Earth System History (GSC 111), Cellular and Molecular Biology (BIL 255), or take an elective towards an Arts and Humanities cognate if you received credit for WRS 105 and ENG/WRS 106 or 107.
 See cognates.

 See Bulletin for